engineyard/ey-docs/pages/application_home.md

 ## Manage Unix Packages

-Configure additional software packages for your application within Engine Yard AppCloud.
+Configure additional software packages for your application within Engine Yard Cloud.

   - Under SERVER TOOLS, click on **Dashboard** to view your list of applications.
   - Click on name of the application you want to modify